 We have also seen the right to protest and freedom of speech treated with similar contempt.
 Legitimate and peaceful demonstrations have also come up against anti-terror laws, whether they be climate change activists, students, or a lone protestor outside parliament.

 The “encouragement of terrorism” became an offence; whether somebody or a group says something that wasn’t intended to glorify terrorism, they still face up to seven years’ prison.
 According to the international human rights group, Article 19, the definition of terrorism in UK law is “both vague and excessively broad in reach” – with a potential wide range of acts criminalised.

 In short, the years following September 11th have seen a betrayal of a whole raft of civil liberties.
 Rather than standing up for these fundamental rights, the UK and US governments abused them without pause.

 They managed to do this by playing on the public’s fear of that possible next attack, safe in the knowledge that – because of this fear – they are likely to retain their support almost whatever they do to restrict their liberty.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.